-Written by Esben Toftdahl Nielsen, co-founder at Penni.io.
-Editorial review by Fouad Husseini.
+Written by Esben Toftdahl Nielsen, co-founder at Penni.io in collaboration with Fouad Husseini.

 Digital innovation has revolutionized many aspects of business, creating a level playing field by reducing distance and allowing us to move in real time.
 One of the most important elements of this evolution is represented by e-commerce.